aquamorta/kkengraver/README.md

     engraving...
     completed!

-Note: you only can shrink your image you cannot enlarge an image with this option.
+Note: you only can shrink your image you cannot enlarge it with this option.

 ### Engraving text

 With the `-t` and the `--font` options you can engrave a text with a given font.
 Here the `-S` option is very useful for setting the maximum height or width of the engraving.
-With the `--font` you must specify a TrueType or OpenType font file.
+With the `--font` you have to specify a TrueType or OpenType font file.

 The command `./engraver.py -t "Hello!" --font fonts/arial.ttf -S 25mm:10mm -d /dev/ttyUSB0`
 engraves the the word 'Hello' using the font arial.ttf in the subdirectory fonts and the with the maximal dimensions of 25mm in x direction and 10mm in y direction.

 I do not provide any fonts with this program.
-You can find a lot by searching the internet for 'open source fonts' or using the one that comes with your OS.
+You can find a lot by searching the internet for 'open source fonts' or using one of those already installed on your OS.

 ### Transform